christianityorigins/website/blog/_posts/2015-01-01-ethnic-particularism.md

 **Neo-Christianity: Why “White” Identity Is Still Church**

-Christianity invented the concept of universal inherited guilt and the entire Western matrix runs on recycled Christian firmware:

-- Leftism = secularized Protestant Puritanism on steroids.
-Original sin = Whiteness.
-Salvation = public self-hatred.
+The Church sought to dissolve organic tribal boundaries to forge a single, borderless community of believers—transcending the ancient world through the doctrine of "neither Jew nor Greek"—modern Leftism operates on an identical universalist impulse.
+It demands the systematic dissolution of distinct historical, cultural, and ethnic identities in favor of an abstract, global humanity.

+As the metaphysics of the Church receded, the historical concept of "Christendom" was simply re-coded into the secular, bureaucratic monolith of "Whiteness".
+This structural inheritance manifests across the contemporary political spectrum:

+- Leftism functions as a secularized variant of radical Protestant Puritanism.
+Within this framework, "Whiteness" is weaponized as a form of immutable Original Sin, while salvation is sought through the ritual of public self-hatred and moral penance.
-- Wokeism = Puritanism 2.0 with pronouns and hashtags.
+- Wokeism acts as Puritanism 2.0, updating traditional moral policing with the language of pronouns, hashtags, and digital call-outs.
-- Conservatism = Catholic hierarchy cosplay.
-Tradition, guilt, top-down control — just swap the cross for "Western values".
+- Conservatism operates as a form of Catholic hierarchy cosplay; it preserves the familiar structures of top-down control, inherited guilt, and rigid tradition, merely swapping out the Christian cross for the secularized banner of "Western values".

 Call yourself "White" and you’re back in Christendom: